Los Angeles pass and card

 To understand the details, just read this guide thoroughly, understanding the mechanics of each individual pass.

-Whichever pass you choose, the most important thing is to enjoy your experience in Los Angeles to the fullest.
+Whichever pass you choose, the most important thing is to enjoy your California travel experience to the fullest with a visit to Los Angeles.

-With the information in this guide, you have everything you need to do so while saving money and without worries.
+With the information in this guide, you have everything you need to do so while saving money and hassle-free.

 Each pass sets children's ages according to the attractions it contains in the catalog.